CalPoly-UROV/Firmware_26-27/CONTRIBUTING.md

 git push --force-with-lease
 ```

-## AI-assisted contributions

-AI coding assistants are welcome, under the [AI coding assistants policy](docs/en/contribute/ai_assistants.md):

-- You are the author.
-You must understand, and be able to defend, every line you submit.
-An AI tool is never an author or co-author, and never appears in a `Signed-off-by` tag.
-- Disclosure is required.
-Every commit with AI-generated or AI-assisted content must carry an `Assisted-by: NAME:MODEL` trailer in the commit body (for example `Assisted-by: Claude:claude-fable-5`).
-- All licensing, testing, and review requirements apply unchanged.
-Never claim testing that did not happen.

 ## Test your changes

 PX4 is safety-critical software.
 All contributions must include adequate testing where practical: